bluebinary/deliciousbytes/README.md

 its native data type value.
 The byte order defaults to most-significant bit first, and is represented by the `ByteOrder` enumeration class which provides enumeration options to specify the endianness that is needed for the use case.

+Furthermore, the `Bytes` type and it subtypes, `Bytes8`, `Bytes16`, `Bytes32`, `Bytes64`,
+`Bytes128`, and `Bytes256` offer a `reverse` (`bool`) keyword argument that can be used to reverse the order of bytes from those provided, as in the case of the `Bytes` type and its subtypes, the classes expect to hold one or more individual bytes, were the order of the bytes is not expected to affect the encoding of the underlying data, and as such the value of the 'order' keyword argument, has no impact.
+Where it is useful to reverse the order of the bytes being held, the `reverse` keyword argument can be set to `True`, causing the order of the individual bytes to be reversed into the opposite order to that in which they were provided.

 The `deliciousbytes` class also provides a `ByteView` class which provides a method for iterating over bytes, either as individual bytes or in groups of bytes of the specified